 Marina Hsiao, certified massage therapist, provides massage therapy services for breast cancer patients.

 Studies have shown that massage seems to offer both physical and emotional benefits for women with breast cancer.
 Research studies have demonstrated increased levels of dopamine following massage therapy, which increases the sense of well-being.
 In addition, increased levels of natural killer cells have been found, suggesting it may help boost the immune system.
 There is no evidence that massage can cause an existing cancer to spread.

-Virtual Support: We are offering 4 different online Mind-Body programs:
+Virtual Support: We are offering the following online Mind-Body programs: